 Though yoga is known for the ability to stretch your body and relax your mind, yoga can also provide an effect way to work out for many different muscle groups.
 Some of these poses will help define the shape of your derriere.
 There are specific poses that will do just that are some of those are the balancing table, downward facing dog, high lunge, locust pose, bridge pose and even alternate arm and leg reach.
 Yoga teaching has ways to focus on certain muscle groups.

 Balancing Table Pose

 This pose works your gluteal, abdominal and back muscles.
 The balancing table pose begins with you on your hands and knees.
 Slowly lift your right arm straight out in front of you and your left leg straight behind you.
-Bring your focus onto your exhale and place your hand and knee back onto the floor.
+Bring your focus on your exhale and place your hand and knee back onto the floor.
 Repeat this same move with the other side by lifting your left arm with your right leg.
 Yoga teaching will tell you that this pose is done better in a control slower movement and not jerky and fast.